 Are massage chairs worth buying?

-Massage chairs can be a worthwhile investment to people who experience chronic or frequent muscle tension and back or neck pain.
-It’s a convenient and simple way to relieve those symptoms; however, the price tag is hefty, with budget options still costing $1,000 or more.
-If the price point is too costly, you can try some other cheaper alternatives, like the best massage guns or foot massagers.
+However, the price tag is hefty, with budget options still costing $1,000 or more.
+If the price point is too steep, you can try some other cheaper alternatives, like one of the best massage guns or foot massagers.

-How many years does a massage chair last?
+How long does a massage chair last?

 Is Titan or Osaki better?

 Two titans in the massage chair industry (pun intended) are Titan and Osaki.
 Both are actually owned by the same company: OTA World.
-Because of this, they’re similarly designed, and therefore there’s little difference between the two brands.
-As a whole, Titan provides some newer models with more advanced technologies than Osaki, like outer shoulder and toe massage functionality.
+Because of this, they’re similarly designed, and there’s little difference between the two brands.
+As a whole, though, Titan provides some newer models with more advanced technologies than Osaki, like outer shoulder and toe massage functionality.

 References